SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/getting-started.md

     * If yes, go to step 5.
     * If no, identify why and fix it, so users that belong to this tenant successfully using IDP to authenticate.
 Ask support for help if needed.

       * Is the correct username used in SuperOffice admin?
-Need to be O365 UPN
+Need to be Microsoft 365 UPN

       * Has the SuperOffice user not been transformed properly from "password" to IDP?
 Try to use "forgot password", and complete the process of changing passwords, and log in.
 This should trigger a change to IDP.